Pulitzer Prize Winner

 I was sent to the area to help cover the developing story.
 At sunrise, I made my way to the Hudson River waterfront in Jersey City and Bayonne, New Jersey.
 Looking across the river toward New York City, I saw a skyline marked by wreckage, drifting debris, and thick smoke.
 Yet amid the chaos, one image stood out: the Statue of Liberty rising in the harbor, her torch held high.

-Over the course of that year, images of Monica were often taken from several blocks away as she entered a federal courthouse, through the window of a speeding limousine, or amid chaotic media scrums.
+Over the course of that year, images of Monica were often taken from several blocks away as she entered a federal courthouse, through the tinted window of a speeding limousine, or amid chaotic media scrums.
 Access was a constant challenge.
 Lewinsky and her team of attorneys were highly elusive, making it difficult for the press to obtain clear photographs.
 When a usable image of her was made, it usually meant that a photographer had spent hours—sometimes days—waiting for the opportunity.
 This was long before cell phone cameras, when every shot required planning, patience, and a bit of luck.

 About